-Waipukurau (population around 4000) is the commercial capital of Central Hawke’s Bay, although administrative power is wielded from the hamlet of Waipawa, five minutes’ drive to the north.
-Earlier inhabitants of Central Hawke’s Bay shared the views of like-minded rural people in the United States: a visceral fear of power being concentrated in large urban areas such as Waipukurau.
+Waipukurau (population around 4700) is the commercial capital of Central Hawke’s Bay, although administrative power is wielded from the hamlet of Waipawa (pop.
+2300), five minutes’ drive to the north.
+Early inhabitants of Central Hawke’s Bay, like many rural people in the United States, had a visceral fear of power being concentrated in large urban areas such as Waipukurau.
 This explains why Sacramento is the capital of California, rather than Los Angeles or San Francisco.

-The town’s name translates from Maori as the River of Edible Fungus, which is nowadays not so appropriate because the Tukituki River which flows through it (and which you’ll cross on an approach to runway 20) suffers badly from human and agricultural pollution.
-Measures are afoot to clean up the river, and restore its reputation as a fine trout fishery.
+The town’s name translates as the River of Edible Fungus, which is nowadays not so appropriate because the Tukituki River which flows through it (and which you’ll cross on an approach to runway 20) suffers from human and agricultural pollution.
+Measures are afoot to clean up the river and restore its reputation as a fine trout fishery.

 Waipukurau has a range of motels, cafes and shopping, typical of provincial centres in New Zealand, with its main street within about 15 minutes’ walk of the aero clubhouse.
-A motel borders the airfield at the northern end, if you are looking for accommodation nearby.
+A motel borders the airfield at the northern end, if you are looking for accommodation close by.

 The Central Hawke’s Bay Aero Club (founded in 1935) owns the Franklin airfield and a small area of surrounding land, which it farms.
-This enables the club to operate its fleet at moderate cost to members, and not charge landing fees.
-The fleet includes a Tiger Moth which attracts interest because CHBAC is one of the few training organisations in New Zealand that can carry out Tiger Moth type ratings.
+This enables the club to operate its fleet at moderate cost to members and not charge landing fees.

 The airfield is uncontrolled, with no controlled airspace within the immediate area.
-The runway extends in a north-easterly (02) and south-westerly (20) direction and is 430 feet AMSL and 1000 metres long, with circuits only on the western side.
-Fuel facilities are available near the clubhouse – BP avgas and JetA1 fuel.
+The runway extends north-easterly (02) and south-westerly (20) and is 430 feet AMSL and 1000 metres long, with circuits only on the western side.
+Fuel facilities are available near the clubhouse – BP avgas and JetA1.
 There is a service station about 2km towards the town.

-Sheep may graze the runway and will normally congregate to the southern end.
-They will be removed if you contact the club in advance of your arrival.
+Sheep may graze the runway and will normally congregate at the southern end.
+They will be moved if you contact the club in advance of arrival.

 Runway 02’s threshold is vulnerable after heavy rainfall.
 A displaced threshold will usually be indicated by a NOTAM.